Lady Gaga biography

 She returned to the big screen in the reboot A Star is Born (2018), playing the role of a rising star who is discovered by a country singer played by Bradley Cooper, who also directed and co-wrote the screenplay.

-Lady Gaga received critical acclaim for her performance in the film, earning a Golden Globe and Academy Award nomination for Best Actress.
-She even took home the award for Best Original Song for "Shallow" at the Golden Globes.
+Lady Gaga received critical acclaim for her performance in the film, earning a Golden Globe and an Academy Award for Best Original Song for "Shallow."
+She also earned Golden Globe and Oscar nominations for Best Actress for her work in the movie.